-Some media platforms like Man Repeller disappeared this year due to the inability to adapt in a current climate, which demands respecting different people and hearing the voices of marginalised.
+Some media platforms like Man Repeller disappeared this year due to the inability to adapt to the current climate, which demands respecting different people and hearing the voices of the marginalised.

-To avoid this kind of treatment from your followers, we strongly advise hiring people who understand people's perspective and know how to protect brands from irreparable damage.
+To avoid this kind of treatment from your followers, we strongly advise hiring people who understand people’s perspectives and know-how to protect brands from irreparable damage.

 Twitter tried to manage this when the topic is related to Covid-19, but we hope that other social media platforms will work on this issue.

-Facebook mainly, because this platform is marked as the one who shares fakes news rapidly.
+Facebook mainly, because this platform is marked as the one that shares fake news rapidly.